cgre-aachen/bayseg/README.md

 ### Getting Started

-Instantiate the classifier with the physical coordinates vector, the feature vectors and the number of labels:
+Instantiate the classifier with the n-dimensional array storing the data and the number of labels:

-    clf = bayseg.BaySeg(coordinates_vector, feature_vectors, n_labels)
+    clf = bayseg.BaySeg(data_ndarray, n_labels)

 Then use the _fit()_ method to classify your data with your desired number of iterations:

-    clf.fit(n_iterations)
+    clf.fit(n_iter)

 ### References